50 Secrets to Live to 100

 Olive oil, veggies, fruits, nuts, seafood and a moderate amount of wine and cheese—we've all heard the Mediterranean diet is the secret to a longer life.
 In fact, numerous studies have linked the diet to improving brain health and function, lower risk of cancer and other diseases.

-The Remedy Rx: Now it's time you tried it.
+The Rx: Now it's time you tried it.
 Eat almonds, hummus, wild salmon, garlic, lemon, quinoa, cauliflower, chia seeds and olives frequently.
 Eat eggs, Skyr, and chicken moderately.
 And eat red meat rarely.
 Avoid entirely the packaged, processed, store-bought items that are loaded with additives.

 Learn About Your Genes